auth0-lab/auth0-hono/README.md

 You can also configure the middleware using environment variables.
 The following environment variables are supported:

-- OIDC_ISSUER_URL: The issuer URL of the OpenID Connect provider (e.g., `https://auth.example.com`)
+- AUTH0_DOMAIN: The issuer URL of the OpenID Connect provider (e.g., `auth.example.com`)
-- OIDC_CLIENT_ID: The client ID provided by your OIDC provider
+- AUTH0_CLIENT_ID: The client ID provided by your OIDC provider
-- OIDC_CLIENT_SECRET?: The client secret provided by your OIDC provider (required for most flows)
+- AUTH0_CLIENT_SECRET?: The client secret provided by your OIDC provider (required for most flows)
 - BASE_URL: The base URL of your application (e.g., `https://myapp.com`)

 In order to make the parameters of the middleware optional so you can use `auth({})`, your `process.env` must define the properties as follows: